broCapang/broCapang/README.md

 - **Network Security by Cisco:** Completed a specialized course in network security from CISCO, gaining expertise in securing network infrastructure and data.

 - **ENSA (Enterprise Networking, Security, and Automation) by CISCO:** Completed the ENSA course from CISCO, acquiring skills in enterprise networking, security, and automation for building robust and efficient network environments.

+- **Self-Learning in Cybersecurity:** Passionate about cybersecurity, I've been actively engaged in self-learning, exploring various cybersecurity concepts, tools, and techniques to stay abreast of the dynamic field.
+Main platforms are HackTheBox, TryHackMe, pwn.college, etc..

+- **Capture The Flag (CTF) Competitions:** Actively participated in CTF competitions, enhancing my problem-solving abilities, and staying current with the latest trends in cybersecurity.